webblabb/webblabb.github.io/_people/ggellner.md

 ---
 title: Gabriel Gellner
 category: postdoc
-image: gabe.jpg
+image: gabe.png
 website: https://gabrielgellner.com/
 email: gabrielgellner@gmail.com
 ---

-I have studied the structure and function of food webs in order to better understand our environment and the dynamics of biological complexity.
+I study the structure and function of food webs in order to better understand our environment and the dynamics of biological complexity.
 I’m interested in topics in theoretical ecology and population biology which explore how biodiversity affects ecological